zuozhenggh/learning-library/data-management-library/odi/odi-web-adb/odi-web-adb-dataflow/odi-web-adb-dataflow.md

 ## **STEP 10**: Run Your Data Flow to Load Database

 1. The data flow is ready to run.
-Click the **Play** button to run it.
+Click the **Execute** button to run it.
 Click the **Job Id** in the pop-up message to see the progress of the job.

     ![](./images/run-data-flow.png " ")